 5. Accessibility at St. Ann’s Warehouse

 Please note: DUMBO is a beautiful historic neighborhood, and many streets and sidewalks contain cobblestones and trolly tracks.
 The theater entrance can be accessed via Old Dock and New Dock Streets, and our front door is on the park side of the building.
 DUMBO offers many street parking locations nearby.
-Click HERE for more information about parking and HERE for detailed directions.
+Click here for more information about parking and here for detailed directions.

 6. Do you offer student or senior discounts?